Essay Tips & Plagiarism

 - Work out a rough outline and a tentative thesis at least a week or two before the due date, and consult with your teaching assistant and/or professor about your ideas.
 It doesn’t matter if the paper is only three pages long and you think you can write that much in a day.
 You may be on the wrong track entirely – leave yourself enough time to start again if you have to.
 Writing a successful university essay is harder than it looks!

 - Write a draft of your essay and then leave it for a few days.
 What looks like brilliance in the heat of the moment may look less spectacular when you have some distance from it.
-Complete and print out (or upload to the course site) your final draft is at least 24 hours before it is due.
-Professors are not sympathetic to complaints that a printer is broken or that a student can’t figure out how to submit the paper electronically (as is required in some courses).
+Complete and print out (or upload to the course site) your final draft at least 24 hours before it is due.
+Instructors are not sympathetic to complaints that a printer is broken or that a student can’t figure out how to submit the paper electronically (as is required in some courses).

 - If you have a medical or family emergency that makes it impossible for you to complete your essay by the deadline, visit the academic counsellor of your home faculty.
-They will let you know what documentation is required and when they have that documentation they will contact your professor about extending the deadline.
+They will let you know what documentation is required and when they have that documentation they will contact your instructor about extending the deadline.

 - Think of becoming an excellent writer as a personal goal, rather than as something imposed on you by professors or programs.
 You have everything to gain by becoming effective writers capable of communicating ideas that are important to you.
 The university wants to help you achieve that goal: it is a key part of becoming a global citizen.